 3. If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.

 Please address your letter to:

 Miss Joanne Jenkins, Compliance Officer, Wilberforce Chambers, 7 Bishop Lane Kingston Upon Hull, HU1 1PA

 We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.

-5. Our Chambers has a panel headed by Ms Rebecca Miller and made up of experienced members of Chambers and a senior member of staff, which considers any written complaint.
-Within 14 days of your letter being received Ms Miller or Mr Robert Hastie, deputy in her absence, will appoint a member of the panel to investigate it.
+5. Our Chambers has a panel headed by Miss Joanne Jenkins and made up of experienced members of Chambers and a senior member of staff, which considers any written complaint.
+Within 14 days of your letter being received Miss Jenkins or Miss Claire Holmes, deputy in her absence, will appoint a member of the panel to investigate it.
 If your complaint is against the head of the panel, the next most senior member of the panel will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about.

-6. The person appointed to investigate will write to you as soon as possible to let you know they have been appointed and that they will reply to your complaint within 14 days.
-If they finds later that he is not going to be able to reply within 14 days they will set a new date for his reply and inform you.
-Their reply will set out:
+6. The person appointed to investigate will write to you as soon as possible to let you know he has been appointed and that he will reply to your complaint within 14 days.
+If he finds later that he is not going to be able to reply within 14 days he will set a new date for his reply and inform you.
+His reply will set out: